 Photographers charge on an hourly basis.
 For example, in San Francisco, you would have to pay around $570 for a two-hour real estate photo shoot.
 Whereas, you would have to shell out $636 in Los Angeles for the same duration.

-✍️ Pro Tip: Professional photographer can collate a portfolio that otherwise may not be possible if you are taking up the job.
+✍️ Pro Tip: A professional photographer can collate a portfolio that otherwise may not be possible if you take up the job.

 Once you have prepared your house for sale in California, showing it to buyers is the next step.

-How To Manage Showings When Selling A House In California?
+5.1.
+How to Manage Showings When Selling a House in California?